n3tfl0w/wordsandmagic/_posts/2017-10-11-End-to-End-Ghost-Recon-Wildlands-Review.md

 I loved the whole Koani province and the Boston Reed backstory that you learned through various intel and missions.
 Koani itself was full of small plane crashes with interesting backstories.
 The mountains were littered with them and there was an interesting story arc that came to an end here.

-The radio was pretty excellent at the earlier parts of the game.
+The radio was pretty excellent in the earlier parts of the game.
 You were stuck listening to DJ Perico for a lot of the game so I was really happy that they got this right.
 It's not GTA good, but still a good distraction.

 ![Some mountain hiking in Ghost Recon Wildlands](/images/grw_screenshot_5_250766.jpg)